gioZAK/easy_vape/README.md

     8. You now have a local clone.

 ### Heroku.

--To setup with Heroku:
+- To setup with Heroku:

-   1. Create an account at heroku.com
+   1. Create an account at heroku.com.
-   2. Create a new app, add app name and your region
+   2. Create a new app, add app name and your region.
-   3. Click on create app
+   3. Click on create app.
-   4. Go to "Settings"
+   4. Go to "Settings".
-   5. Under Config Vars, add your sensitive data (creds.json for example)
+   5. Under Config Vars, add your sensitive data.
-   6. Now go to your IDE and connect your enviroment with heroku
+   6. Now go to your IDE and connect your enviroment with heroku.
-   7. heroku login -i
+   7. heroku login -i.
-   8. Then run the following command: heroku git:remote -a your_app_name_here
+   8. Then run the following command: heroku git:remote -a your_app_name_here.
-   9. Finally: git push heroku main
+   9. Finally: git push heroku main.

+### Amazon Web Services.

+- To setup with AWS:

+    1. Create an account at [AWS](https://aws.amazon.com/).
+    2. Navigate to the IAM application and create a user and group.
+    3. Set the AmazonS3FullAccess for the user and copy the AWS ACCESS and SECRET keys as config vars to your workspace and Heroku.
+    4. Create a new Bucket within the S3 application with an appropriate name.
+    5. Enable public access for your bucket so users can access and use the services on your website (upload, view, download, etc).
+    6. If Needed Documentation at https://aws.amazon.com/s3/.

 ## Credits